-Staff wishing to purchase goods from any supplier, including Findel or the LA, must complete a Purchase Order form.
+Staff wishing to purchase goods from any supplier, including Consortium or the LA, must complete a Purchase Order form.
 You must state on the form the department Object and expenditure code to be charged.
 The Purchase Order Form must be authorised by a budget holder.

-- 1. Obtain a Purchase Order Forms are held in the admin forms folder in the staff room.
+- 1. Obtain a Purchase Order Form from the staff notice board, outside of the Admin Office or online.
 Complete the form including your name, department, date and the account to be charged.
 The name, address and post code of the supplier is required.
 Fill in the description, item codes, quantity required and prices on the form. - 2.
 Sign within the personal details section if you are not the Budget Holder.
 Ask the Budget Holder to authorise the request.
 WE WILL NOT PROCESS ANY PURCHASE ORDER FORMS WITHOUT THE BUDGET HOLDER'S AUTHORITY. - 3.
-Send the form to the main office Administrator for processing. - 4.
+Send the form to the School Business Manager for processing. - 4.
 The balance remaining in the account to be charged will be checked to ensure there are sufficient funds to cover the cost of the order. - 5.
-An order number will then be allocated and order is entered into the Corporate Financial Management System E1. - 6.
-The Order is placed with the supplier by the admin team. - 7.
-All Ordering of goods and services will be carried out by the Admin team.
+An order number will then be allocated and order is entered into the Corporate Financial Management System. - 6.
+The Order is placed with the supplier by the admin team/LSA. - 7.
+All Ordering of goods and services will be carried out by the Admin or nominated LSA team.
 All staff will need to complete Purchase order forms. - 8.
-Admin team will be responsible for checking and notifying staff when the items have been received.
-Admin team will arrange for these items to be delivered to the designated areas as per staff instructions. - 9.
-The Care Taker will be responsible for the delivery of items to departments as per Admin team instructions, unless Admin instruct staff to collect items direct from the Admin office. - 10.
-All goods to be returned will be coordinated by the Admin Team. - 11.
-All gueries concerning the status of an order will be coordinated by the Admin team.
+Admin or nominated LSA will be responsible for checking and notifying staff when the items have been received.
+Admin or nominated LSA will arrange for these items to be delivered to the designated areas as per staff instructions. - 9.
+The Care Taker will be responsible for the delivery of items to departments as per Admin or LSA instructions, unless Admin or nominated LSA instruct staff to collect items direct from the Admin office. - 10.
+All goods to be returned will be coordinated by the Admin or LSA Team. - 11.
+All gueries concerning the status of an order will be coordinated by the Admin Office.

 It is important that this procedure is followed because written orders ensure that St Bonaventure's has a precise record of what has been ordered which can then be compared against delivery.
-St Bonaventure's uses the Bristol City Council Corporate Financial Management System (E1) which issues pre-numbered orders to deter fraudulent orders.
+St Bonaventure's uses the Bristol City Council Corporate Financial Management System (Pearsons) which issues pre-numbered orders to deter fraudulent orders.

-Admin officers can view all pre-numbered orders on Corporate Financial Management System (E1).
+Admin or nominated LSA can view all pre-numbered orders on Corporate Financial Management System (Pearsons).

 WARNING - IF THIS PROCEDURE IS IGNORED THE SCHOOL MAY NOT ACCEPT RESPONSIBILITY FOR PAYMENT OF THE GOODS.
-THE E1 ORDERING THE GOODS WILL BE RESPONSIBLE FOR EITHER THE RETURN OF OR PAYMENT FOR THE GOODS.
+THE PERSON ORDERING THE GOODS WILL BE RESPONSIBLE FOR EITHER THE RETURN OF OR PAYMENT FOR THE GOODS.
 ONLY THE HEADTEACHER AND BUDGET HOLDERS HAVE BEEN DELEGATED WITH THE RESPONSIBILITY TO AUTHORISE ORDERS.